dbaelz/Konclik/README.md

 Konclik is a library for the development of a CLI application.

-##### Why Konclik?
+#### Why Konclik?

 - Provides a simple yet useful Kotlin DSL to define the application
 - Built with Kotlin's [Multi-platform Project](https://kotlinlang.org/docs/reference/multiplatform.html) tools so you can write once and run everywhere
 - Targets Linux, Windows, MacOS, Jvm, and NodeJS

+#### Version
+- The newest version of Konclik is `0.6.0`
+- All changes are documented in the [CHANGELOG](CHANGELOG.md)

+#### Contributing
 Issues, contributions and suggestions are very welcome.
+Please report bugs, improvements and new features with an issue, so we can discuss the next steps.

 ## Project structure

 This project uses the [new MPP plugin](https://kotlinlang.org/docs/reference/building-mpp-with-gradle.html), the root contains Konclik's core source in the `src` directory.
 In addition to the core, the following submodules are available.
 - `example`: An example, which demonstrates a Konclik app targeting MacOS, Linux, Windows, Jvm, and NodeJS.

-## Project Operation

-*Note: If the Host machine does not support a specific target, that target's tasks will simply be ignored.*

-The following gradle tasks are available:
-- Testing: `jsTest`, `macosTest`, `jvmTest`, `linuxTest`, `windowsTest`
-- `publish`: Publish to bintray, replace the publishing url with your own repository.
-- `publishToMavenLocal`: Publish a version to your local machine, available in the `mavenLocal()` repository
-- Example App: `example:runMacos`, `example:runJar`, `example:runLinux`, `example:runWindows`, `example:runNodejs`

 ## Setup
-Konclik is published to bintray.
+Konclik is published to bintray and can easily be integrated into an existing project.

 #### Repository